chaeMil/oazatv-server/README.md

 # oazatv-server
 Oáza.tv Server Application

-This project is aiming to create full replacement for the pright now oorly implemented www.oaza.tv server, including backend administration, frontend user website and json API for mobile apps to use.
+This project is implementation of www.oaza.tv server, including backend administration, frontend user website and json API for mobile apps to use.

 ##Main features of this system are: